-To redistribute the IDDs to specific GBD causes, we developed a probabilistic approach that takes into account the multiple cause of death data available in Belgium.
-Our approach consists of different steps, with at each step an update of the target distribution.
-At each step, and for each group within a given step, the updated target distributions were used.
+To redistribute the IDDs to specific GBD causes, we developed a probabilistic approach making optimal use of the multiple cause of death data available in Belgium.
+Our approach consists of four different steps, with at each step an update of the target distribution.
+These updated target distributions were used at each step and for each group within a given step.
 This to respect the sequence of redistributions, and the build-up of evidence along the redistribution process.